Nimrodium/louisbot4/README.md

 ## Config

-on first run louisbot will prompt has an interactive setup to generate a config file such as the one shown below:
+on first run louisbot will prompt has an interactive setup to generate a config file at `./lb4_config.json` such as the one shown below:
 ```json
     {
     "batch_size": 50,